saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

 # 3) Extrapolatory Data Analysis

 Bar plots have been used in order to dig into the datsets to extract the hidden information.
-Below are the barplots of
+Below are the barplots of several independent and dependent variables.

 ```python
     f,ax=plt.subplots(2,3,figsize=(12,12))